 - Learn about campus and community resources, including employment and service opportunities, EARLY!

 What does it cost?

-- The cost for GUST will include a reduced tuition rate, housing, programming fees, the optional Martin Athletic Centre usage fee, and other student account fees.
-The program cost will not include additional charges for meals, lab fees, books, supplies, travel or incidental expenses incurred by the student in transit or while on campus.
+- The cost for GUST will include a reduced tuition rate, housing, basic summer access meal plan, programming fees, the optional Martin Athletic Centre usage fee, and other student account fees.
+The program cost will not include additional charges for lab fees, books, supplies, travel or incidental expenses incurred by the student in transit or while on campus.